 Release your inner boxer and punch the dough down.
 Then divvy it up and shape it into 12 balls.

-Time to shape the bagels!
-Use your thumb to create a hole in the center of one dough ball.
+To form the bagel rings, use your thumb to create a hole in the center of each dough ball.
 The hole should be about 1-1/2 inches wide.
-Next, stretch and shape the bagel into an even ring.
-This’ll prevent it from becoming lopsided and will help it cook evenly.
+Next, stretch and shape the bagel into an even ring—this will prevent it from becoming lopsided and will help it cook evenly.
 Repeat with the remaining dough.

 Step 4: Boil the bagels

 Taste of Home